puppetlabs/puppet-docs/source/dashboard/manual/1.2/index.markdown

 Overview
 --------

-Puppet Dashboard is a Ruby on Rails application that extends Puppet.
-It can view and analyze Puppet reports, serve as an external node classifier, and view inventory data and backed-up file contents.
+Puppet Dashboard is a web interface for Puppet.
+It can view and analyze Puppet reports, assign Puppet classes and parameters to nodes, and view inventory data and backed-up file contents.

 Chapters
 --------